darkpalacestudio/manuals/sloth/manual/04_controls.md

 ### Oversampling-Slider
 <span class="txt-yellow">*(Located right of the Footer)*</span>\
-Click and drag to change oversampling up to 1x, 2x and 4x which can often help by optimizing and/or reducing distortion characteristics.
+Click and drag to change oversampling to 1x, 2x, 4x, 8x up to x16 which can often help by optimizing and/or reducing distortion characteristics.
 Increasing oversampling will also introduce additional delay and increases processing requirements which is reported to the host to be automatically compensated for by most modern DAWs.